 Madagascar is the fourth largest island on Earth, more than twice the size of Great Britain.
 The sheer enormity of its mass coupled with its unique location in the Indian Ocean just south of the equator create both dramatic climate changes and varied terrains of breath-taking beauty.

 To the north, the tropical islands, white beaches, and dazzling coral reefs give way to the dry tsingy peaks, limestone forests, and towering Baobabs of the West.
 Around the capital of Antananarivo, lovingly referred to as “Tana”, the Highlands region is reduced to lush rice paddies in a matter of miles, only to reveal the hike-inducing woodlands and hidden streams to the East and mystical tombs and pristine tribal reserves to the South.
 In Madagascar, there are national parks that see at most 100 visitors per year.
 Indeed, some resorts are so remote they require a private plane or boat to reach them.
 Madagascar enjoys days of endless sunshine to the envy of most tropical islands.
 It is the land of secluded and sometimes mind-boggling adventure.

 Culturally, Madagascar is a veritable melting pot.
-The first people arrived here between 350 BC and 550 AD from Borneo, followed a few centuries later by Bantu migrants crossing the Mozambique Channel.
+The first people arrived here between 350 BC and 550 AD from Borneo.
+Bantu migrants crossing the Mozambique Channel followed a few centuries later.
 Add to this group various Arab, Indian, and Chinese settlements, and you will understand the Malagasy culture as Marco Polo first “discovered” it in 1500.
 United under the British monarch in the 19th century, only to become a French colony in 1896, Madagascar eventually earned its independence in 1960.
-Today, the estimated 22 million Malagasy divide themselves into 18 main clans, produce some of the most brilliant handicrafts on the continent, and speak a beautiful, flowery language all their own.
+Today, the estimated 22 million Malagasy divide themselves into 18 main clans.
+They produce some of the most brilliant handicrafts on the continent, and speak a beautiful, flowery language all their own.